Senate (Cambodia)

 The first Senate session was held on March 25, 1999, and the first election was held on January 22, 2006.
-The fourth and current Senate was inaugurated by King Norodom Sihamoni on April 23, 2018.
+The fifth and current Senate was inaugurated by King Norodom Sihamoni on April 3, 2024.

-The next election is due to be held in 2024.
+Electoral system

+The Senate of Cambodia is elected every 6 years by an indirect party-list proportional representation through 8 multi members constituencies (regions), with the Communal Chiefs, Communal Councilors, Members of the National Assembly.